Flash (1997 film): Plot

 In order to stay near Flash, Connor volunteers to work in the stables for free, and after his house is boarded up by the bank, the Rutherford's groundskeeper gives him a room in the stables.
 Meanwhile, things for Flash do not go smoothly either.
 While Tad adores the horse, his father treats Flash very harshly while trying to train him as a racehorse, while at the same time berating Tad for not pushing him hard enough.
 Upset by this and longing for his father's approval, Tad whips Flash many times, and after calming down he goes to see Flash to apologize.
 However, Flash responds in a defensive way, injuring Tad.
 Outraged, Alfred threatens to put Flash down, causing Connor to take Flash and run away.

 Labeled as a horse thief and with the sheriff looking for him, Connor's only option is to reach his father, who is scheduled to return in New York in only a few days.
 Regardless of the time limit, Connor and Flash begin to head north.
 After four days he makes it to North Carolina, and after winning a horse race at a county fair, he uses the winnings to pay for train tickets for him and Flash, except the money is only enough to get them as far as Trenton, New Jersey.
 Despite injuring his leg during the train trip, Flash pushes through to get Connor to New York in time, where he catches David immediately after leaving the ship and receiving the rest of his pay.

 With the story of Connor and Flash's journey making headlines, they are greeted with a heroes' welcome upon their return to Breckenridge, along with an infuriated Alfred Rutherford, who threatens to have Connor arrested and have Flash put down.
 Tad, however, stands up to his father, reminding him the horse actually belongs to him, as well as admitting Flash hurting him was his own fault and that Connor was justified in his actions.
 After calming his father's nerves, Tad gives Flash back to Connor, and alongside his father, Connor takes Flash home.

+Reception

+Writing in the Orlando Sentinel, critic Hal Boedeker called the film "surprising" and an "excellent family movie" that "stands in the tradition of such classics as National Velvet and The Yearling".